Angstrom Levy

 Angstrom Levy is a supervillain appearing in American comic books published by Image Comics.
-He is a recurring antagonist in the comic book series Invincible, created by writer Robert Kirkman and artist Ryan Ottley.
-Introduced in issue #16 in 2005, Levy initially seeks to improve his own reality by acquiring knowledge from alternate versions of himself throughout the multiverse.
+He is a prominent antagonist in the comic book series Invincible, created by writer Robert Kirkman and artist Ryan Ottley.
+Introduced in issue #16 in 2004, Levy initially seeks to improve his own reality by acquiring knowledge from alternate versions of himself throughout the multiverse.
 However, circumstances twist him into a sociopathic, amoral, and narcissistic man.

 Publication history

 Angstrom Levy was created by Robert Kirkman and Ryan Ottley as part of the early expansion of the Invincible universe.
 He first appeared in Invincible #16 and quickly became one of the central villains in the series, particularly due to his ability to manipulate alternate realities.